Davidxswang/leetcode/README.md

 This is a very good example of recursion.
 I got the inspiration from the solution provided with the questions.

 Every time we can just take a number in the front of the digits and loop in its possible representations and recursively call the recursion process until there is no more digit to extract.

+### 22 Generate Parentheses
+This is inspired by [@brobins9](https://leetcode.com/problems/generate-parentheses/discuss/10100/Easy-to-understand-Java-backtracking-solution) in the discussion area.

+The idea behind is to always put '(' in the string first, and then put the same number of ')' in the string.
+If the length of the string is not enough compared with 2*n, repeat the process above.
+This is very brilliant.